 In neat lettering in gold on the top it says:

-It looks absolutely authentic.
-It is not clear which Principal it belonged too - presumably all of them, including our great founder Lord A D LIndsay.
+It looks authentic.
+It is not clear which Principal it belonged to - presumably all of them, including our great founder Lord A D Lindsay.
 It is certainly an heirloom originating from our earliest days.
 It is not clear either how it got to the KPA Clubhouse but our supposition is that it travelled accidentally when the KPA moved from the Gun Room in Keele Hall to its present location.
 It is now displayed as a memento above the KPA Oar on the Clubhouse wall.
-The KPA Trunk is quite a curio....
-According to Bob Rankin it was his a gown box.
-If you look carefully at the photo you may see a ghostly figure in blue reflected in the shiny bakc point.
+According to Bob Rankin, it was his gown box.
+If you look carefully at the photo (below), you may see a ghostly figure in blue reflected in the shiny back point.
 Is it Lord Lindsay?
-No, it's Ieuan Smith trying to get a photogaph!
+No, it's Ieuan Smith trying to get a photograph!

-"When we set up the club house for the then new KRA (Keele Research Association) back in 95'.
-We were inundated with Keele Memorabilia, Hender's oar comes to mind, many photos (Princess Margaret as Chancellor) and The Principal's gown box.
-In the 50s and 60s gowns for staff and students the order of the day."
-Bob Rankin.
+"When we set up the clubhouse for the then-new KRA (Keele Research Association) back in 95', we were inundated with Keele Memorabilia.
+Hender's Oar comes to mind, many photos (such as Princess Margaret as Chancellor) and the Principal's gown box.
+In the 50s and 60s gowns for staff and students was the order of the day."

 "2011 year marks the fortieth anniversary of the Sneyd Arms' famous victory against KRA in the final of the Cygnet Cup.
 But does the Cygnet Cup still exist?
 Indeed, does Final Fling still take place?
 If not, let me explain.
 Final Fling was exactly as the name implies; a series of events - social and sporting - organised by finalists in the weeks between the end of finals and the graduation ceremony at the end of term.
 The Cygnet Cup was a knock-out 11-a-side football competition, in which about sixteen teams battled for the honour of winning and subsequently consuming a 7 gallon barrel of Joules Best Bitter.
 The Sneyd Arms team (so called with landlord Geoff's permission because that's where we spent most of our time) was particularly strong with every player either a member of the football club, including Club Captain Terry Gorman (1971) or a regular in one of the 5-a-side leagues.
 I remember goalkeeper Bill Saunders (1971) transporting the barrel with supreme care in the back of his white sports car to Flat A4 Z Block, but other details of the event I'm afraid are lost in the distance of time, or possibly the haze of the after-match celebration.

-The team photo shows (Back Row from L to R): Dave Young, Jim Gould, Bob Llewellyn, Barry Boggild, Terry Gorman (Captain), Zpigniev Matusak ("Toosh"), Bill Saunders.
+The team photo shows (back row from L to R): Dave Young, Jim Gould, Bob Llewellyn, Barry Boggild, Terry Gorman (Captain), Zpigniev Matusak ("Toosh"), Bill Saunders.
 (Front Row): Kevin McCourt, Roy Mantle, Keith Gregory, Pat Durkin, Trevor Bannister."
-Trevor Bannister (1971)

 "I started the Cygnet Cup in about 1965 and I hadn’t realised it had carried on so long!
 The “cup” itself was originally a faux antique posthorn though I can’t remember where it came from.
 There were epic battles in early years between Hawthorns Unit 3 and The Huts, as I recall."
-Simon Sweetman (1966)

-Photo Left: Henders (centre) at the fist UCNS Graduation Ceremony, 1954
+Photo left: Henders (centre) at the first UCNS Graduation Ceremony, 1954

-"Thank you re reminders of Henderson; The following sounds better sung and have forgotten the first line but it then went:
+"Thank you for reminders of Henderson; The following sounds better sung and have forgotten the first line but it then went: